Crawford's Genuine

 Planning Your Visit

 Crawford's Genuine is accessible only to ticketed passengers inside Terminal 2 at RDU, which means the experience is gate-side by definition.
 For travelers with a layover of an hour or more, the format works well as a sit-down option that doesn't require the compressed decision-making of a grab-and-go counter.
 For those connecting through with minimal time, the practical reality of airport dining applies: arrive with enough buffer to order and eat without watching the clock.
-Because venue-specific hours, pricing, and booking details for Crawford's Genuine are not publicly confirmed in our current data, travelers should verify current operating hours directly at the terminal or through the RDU airport directory before planning around it.
+Crawford's Genuine is open daily from 6 AM to 10:30 PM, and reservations are recommended.

 Comparison Snapshot